 Capano would also discard his sofa and a rug underneath, ostensibly because of bloodstains.
 He would clean up his living room but not quite to perfection; a small drop of blood would later be found on the baseboard and be determined to be Anne Marie's.

-Later authorities would connect a new rug purchase to the day after Anne Marie was last seen and the ice chest, which would be recovered.
+Later, authorities would connect a new rug purchase to the day after Anne Marie was last seen as well as the ice chest, which would be recovered.
 Both were linked to Capano.
 It was discovered that Capano told MacIntyre that he was being harassed and worried for his safety; she would purchase the gun that he would use to murder Anne Marie.
 Eventually she too would turn against Capano and testify against him.

 In January of 1999, he was sentenced to death by lethal injection.
 An appeal followed and while the Supreme Court reaffirmed his conviction, his sentencing was remanded due to the penalty being a non-unanimous jury verdict.
 The state elected not to go after capital punishment again, giving Capano a gift he refused Anne Marie; he was sentenced to life in prison.